 Another example comes from Samsung which recently promoted the great performance of its Quantum Dot TVs in bright Aussie homes.
 But you can see why they do that when you watch a movie in a dark room and witness mediocre contrast mar the picture quality.

 That’s not to say that those TVs are bad.
 At present, there is no One TV To Rule Them All.
 All the top models excel in some areas but fall down in others.
-You can check out our The Top 6 TVs in 2016 feature to get a rundown on which is which or look at our regularly-updated Top-rated TV reviews.
+You can check out our The Top 6 TVs feature to get a rundown on which is which or look at our regularly-updated Top-rated TV reviews.

 We’ve found that every current TV we’ve tested is capable of displaying high-quality content very well in certain conditions.
 But you need a TV that matches what you like to watch with where you’ll be watching it and when.
 There’s no point splashing out on a TV which primarily excels at 4K UHD HDR movies in dark rooms when you mostly watch soap operas and E!
 Entertainment channel, during the day, in a bright room.